bahaaldine/timelion-google-analytics/README.md

 This plugin is supported by:

 * Kibana 5 beta 1
-* Kibana 4.x (check out branch [backport-4](https://github.com/fermiumlabs/mathlion/tree/backport-4))

-We regularly test only for Kibana 5.
-If you find bugs on Kibana 4 you can open a issue, but we would prefer a pull request.

 ## Features:

-* Full-featured math in Timelion
+* Full-featured google analytics reporting api in Timelion
-* Variables and custom functions
-* Physical constants
-* Units of measurement

-For upcoming features and TODOs check [here](https://github.com/fermiumlabs/mathlion/projects).
+* google analytics metrics
+* multiple anlaytics at once